sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 generate.repository.finders=true
 ~~~

-After activation all repository operations starting with 'find', except built in operations, are potential candidates for finder generation.
-To prevent a generation and to use handwritten code for a special operation, add the keyword 'gap'.
+After activation all repository operations starting with 'find', except built-in operations, are potential candidates for finder generation.
+To prevent a generation and to use handwritten code for a special operation, add the keyword `gap`.

 ~~~
 PersonRepository {